Proof of Life

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Proof of Life against these established plot points, we can identify how Taylor Hackford utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Proof of Life within the thriller genre.

 Taylor Hackford's Structural Approach